OpenRTMFP/Cumulus/README.md

 Status
 ------------------------------------
-Cumulus is in development, we work to make it stable, but much work remains to be done.
-For this moment only few scenarios work.
+Cumulus is in development, much work remains to be done.
 If you are a developer **help us** to evolve and enhance Cumulus, else you can always make a **donation** ([us]|[eu]) for that we spent more time on it, in fact it's not technical skills that hinder us but lack of time.
 Also with the intention to understand better the exchange between a official RTMFP server and a Flash client, we have created a [worketable] to facilitate sharing of information exchanged and its presentation.